Finding out that a loved one is facing the prospect of reformative training in Singapore can be a heavy and confusing experience.

 1. Residential Phase

-The residential phase requires offenders to stay in a Reformative Training Centre (RTC), where they undergo a strict regime to instil discipline and encourage personal development.
+The residential phase requires offenders to reside at a Reformative Training Centre (RTC), where they follow a strict regime to instil discipline and foster personal development.
 This phase can last up to 36 months, depending on the offender’s behaviour and progress.
 Key components of this phase include:

 - Counselling sessions to address behavioural issues and emotional well-being